Today, scientists have answers to Nathan Pritikin’s observations. There is a link, and it’s called the Metabolic Syndrome.

 Additionally, after two weeks on the Pritikin Program, research by scientists at Washington University found that 67 adults with Type 2 diabetes and/or the Metabolic Syndrome achieved major improvements in multiple cardiovascular risk factors.
 Blood glucose, LDL cholesterol, and systolic and diastolic blood pressure were lowered on average 10% to 15%; triglycerides decreased 36%; body mass index fell 3%; and 37% of subjects no longer met National Cholesterol Education Program criteria for the Metabolic Syndrome.

-“The results of these studies show that dramatic changes in diet and activity levels can quickly and favorably alter most of the metabolic abnormalities seen in people with the Metabolic Syndrome,” notes Dr. James Kenney, Nutrition Research Specialist at the Pritikin Longevity Center.
+“The results of these studies show that dramatic changes in diet and activity levels can quickly and favorably alter most of the metabolic abnormalities seen in people with the Metabolic Syndrome,” notes Kimberly Gomer, MS, RD, LDN, Director of Nutrition at the Pritikin Longevity Center.

 Children benefit, too.
-In an investigation on overweight kids (ages 8 to 17) attending the Pritikin Family Health Camp, scientists found that the children with Metabolic Syndrome left Pritikin’s two-week healthy-living program free of the syndrome.
+In an investigation on overweight kids (ages 8 to 17) attending the Pritikin Program with their parents, scientists found that the children with Metabolic Syndrome left Pritikin’s two-week healthy-living program free of the syndrome.

 A key factor in curbing inflammation, the authors concluded, was the Pritikin Eating Plan’s dramatic decrease in saturated fat intake.